coderitter/knight-form/README.md

 ## Form frame

 The form has the `FormFrame` attached to it.
 It is a basic visual element which comes with a title and buttons.
-The reason for this is that you can use the `Form` as the root element so that you can use its `value` property directly.
+The reason for this is that you can use the `Form` as the root element so that you can use its `value` property directly.
 For convenience the `Form` yields the same properties as the `FormFrame` and the constructor even accepts its title.

 ```typescript
 var form = new Form("Title")